ollien/pillminder/README.md

 # Pillminder

-Pillminder is an application designed to remind you to take your medication.
+Pillminder is an application designed to remind you to take your daily medication.
 It uses [ntfy.sh](https://ntfy.sh/) to push reminders to your phone at preconfigured times, until you mark it as taken.